 By 2012, Lynchburg had eliminated all but 20 of its 132 overflow outfalls, reduced the volume of Combined Sewer Overflow discharges by 80%, and completed 60% of 59 priority projects.
 The city saved the most expensive projects for last, and then examined "lessons learned" in other communities to change its plans.

-Lynchburg began to revise its strategy in 2012, when faced with the impacts of massive disruption and very high costs to tear up streets and install separate stormwater/sanitary sewer pipes in the 4-square mile historic downtown core.
-It stopped planning to separate all remainng stormwater and watewater pipes.
+Lynchburg began to revise its strategy in 2012, when faced with the impacts of massive disruption and very high costs to tear up streets and install separate stormwater/sanitary sewer pipes in the four-square mile historic downtown core.
+Planning to separate all remaining stormwater and wastewater pipes stopped.
+Between 2012-2026, Lynchburg eliminated just three more overflow outfalls.

 In the 2015 Long Term Control Plan, Lynchburg chose to retain the combined pipes already in the ground rather than continue to install a second system of stormwater-only pipes.
-The new approach was to treat the combined water, by transport the combined sanitary waste/stormwater from the downtown district to an expandedd the wastewater treatment plant.
-That decision meant the new interceptor pipe along the James River would occasionally deliver high volumes from the remaining Combined Sewer Overflow area.
+The new approach was to build large storage capacity to capture the surge of stormwater/sewage, expand the watewater treatment plant, and slowly release the captured water so the treatment plant capacity was not overloaded.

-Eliminating the combined sewers would not completely eliminate the potential for sewage spills into the James River.
+Even the upgraded system would not completely eliminate the potential for sewage spills into the James River.
 After a massive storm known as a "derecho" in July, 2012, the Lynchburg wastewater treatment plant lost electricity and released 2.6 million gallons of partially-treated sewage.
-The facility lacked backup generators and Lynchburg had not planned for a region-wide event where multiple sources of electricity would fail.5
+The facility lacked backup generators, and utility system had not planned for a region-wide event where multiple sources of electricity would fail.5

 in 2012, after Lynchburg had eliminated discharge from 67% of the CSO Area, the city changed its pollution control strategy in order to save money and avoid disrupting downtown